Dinant: Late Middle Ages

-The Old Regime and World War I
+The Old Regime

-In the 16th and 17th centuries, wars between France and Spain, Dinant suffered destruction, famine and epidemics, despite its neutrality.
+In the 16th- and 17th-century wars between France and Spain, Dinant suffered destruction, famine, and epidemics, despite its neutrality.
 In 1675, the French army under Marshal François de Créquy occupied the city.
 Dinant was briefly taken by the Austrians at the end of the 18th century.
 The whole Bishopric of Liège was ceded to France in 1795.
 The dinanderies fell out of fashion and the economy of the city now rested on leather tanning and the manufacture of playing cards.
 The famous couques de Dinant also appeared at that time.

+World War I

 The city suffered devastation again at the beginning of the First World War.
 On 15 August 1914, French and German troops fought for the town in the Battle of Dinant; among the wounded was Lieut.
 Charles de Gaulle.
-On 23 August, 674 inhabitants were summarily executed by Saxon troops of the German Army – the biggest massacre committed by the Germans in 1914.
+On 23 August, 674 inhabitants were summarily executed by Saxon troops of the German Army – the largest massacre committed by the Germans in 1914.
 Within a month, some five thousand Belgian and French civilians were killed by the Germans at numerous similar occasions.

+World War II

+During World War II, the city was again captured by German forces during the invasion of Belgium.
+German forces of Erwin Rommel's 7th Panzer Division took the town on 13 May 1940, after crossing the River Meuse and defeating the French forces defending the town.